camerondugan/camerondugan.com/_posts/2021-08-16-weekly-challenge-1.md

 Programming projects help programmers get better.
 I'm going to start publicly doing some to increase specific skills I want to work on.

 This week's theme is going to be *Image Generation*.
 You can create a program that takes in a series of images, and outputs an image based on those previous works.
-You could also creates a program that fills in missing/transparent sections of an image.
+You could also create a program that fills in missing/transparent sections of an image.

 Hopefully these ideas help you create wacky results.